abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 We've injected two interfaces for the application service implementation: `ISettingProvider` and `ISettingManager`

-> **ISettingProvider**: Uses for getting the value of a setting or getting the values of all settings.
+> **ISettingProvider**: Used for getting the value of a setting or getting the values of all settings.
 It's recommended to use it to read the setting values because it implements caching.

-> **ISettingManager**: Uses for getting and setting the values for the settings.
+> **ISettingManager**: Used for getting and setting the values of the settings.

 After implementing our application service, now we can add a new group to our "Setting Management UI".